Back to Knowledge Hub

 Boards have a fiduciary duty to manage association funds responsibly.
 That duty extends to vendor selection, contract negotiation, performance monitoring, and periodic competitive bidding.

-How to Select the Right Vendors
+How to Select the Right Vendors?

 A structured vendor selection process protects the association and ensures the board makes informed decisions: